rickyHong/1Qbit-QEMIST-repl/README.md

 submitting these to one (but conceivably more than one) eigenvalue solver, then processing these results into an output energy.
-Some electronic structure solvers use classical methods, while other use wrappers over quantum hardware emulators from various hardware providers.
-The quantum solver backend layer implements a common interface over libraries and emulators of quantum hardware.
+Some electronic structure solvers use classical methods, while other use wrappers over quantum hardware emulators and simulators from various hardware providers.
+The quantum solver backend layer implements a common interface over libraries and emulators and simulators of quantum hardware.

 Currently DMET is the only implemented problem decomposition.
 VQE, FCI, and CCSD are the implemented electronic structure solvers.